 Microsoft claims a 60% betterment in terms of malware protection if all the measures are on.
-However, it is unclear whence that percentage comes.
+However, it is unclear whence comes that percentage.

-They call Zero trust architecture perimeter-less since there is no “perimeter” here to be more hardened against violators than any other part of the network down to individual devices.
+They call zero-trust architecture ‘perimeter-less’ since there is no “perimeter” here to be harder against violators than any other part of the network down to individual devices.